 Coronavirus - if you're getting married

-How many people can come to your wedding depends on your venue - you should ask them about the latest rules..
-You can’t have a wedding ceremony in someone’s home or garden.
+You're allowed to get married.
+How many people can come to your wedding depends on your venue - you should ask them about the latest rules.

-You can read the guidance on getting married on the Welsh government website.
+You can check the rules about wedding ceremonies and receptions on the Welsh government website.

 In the United Kingdom, opposite sex couples can marry in a civil or religious ceremony.